Manhattan Savings Institution robbery: Leslie's disappearance and death

 On the night of May 29, 1878, Leslie stopped in at Murphy's Saloon in Brooklyn.
 Someone in the saloon delivered Leslie an envelope.
 Inside was a letter containing the handwriting of Babe.
 She said Shang had found out about the affair Leslie had been having with Babe, and that he should leave the city with her before Shang caught him.
 She said she would be waiting at her house on Halsey Street in Brooklyn.
 Leslie tore up the note, and asked a man named Walsh to hail him a cab.
 He told Walsh not to follow him, and that he would be safe.
 Leslie told the cab driver to go to Halsey Street, and Walsh watched him go.

 On June 4, the body of Leslie, 41, was found three miles from Yonkers.
 He had been shot once in the head and once in the heart.
 Resting on his body was a pistol, which was later identified as the murder weapon.
 It was Leslie's gun that he had given Babe Draper to protect herself with.
 Evidence suggested that he was murdered at another location, and then transported to Tramp's Rock while hidden in a wagon's hay.
 After investigating, the police theorized that Leslie was killed by members of his gang over the Dexter incident.
 They concluded Leslie had been murdered either in or near Draper's home in Brooklyn, and that the body was then taken to near Yonkers.
 No one was ever charged for his murder.
 The gang then continued planning the robbery without him.
-At some point, multiple other people entered the robbery crew, including Patrick Shevlin (a night watchman at the bank), Patrick Schoolin, Henry Glean, and William Kelly.
+At some point, multiple other people entered the robbery crew, including Patrick Shevlin (a night watchman at the bank), Patrick Schoolin, Henry Glean, William Kelly, Jim Dunlap, and Oscar Decker.